 As people more actively and increasingly use the Internet to help shape their own personal MS management program, it is important to remember that everyone’s MS situation can be different.

 Discussing all new discoveries with medical professionals before taking any actions is critical.

 Multiple Sclerosis Society of Canada (MSSC)

-The mission of the Multiple Sclerosis Society of Canada is to be a leader in finding a cure for multiple sclerosis and enabling people affected by MS to enhance their quality of life.
+The mission of the MSSC is to be a leader in finding a cure for MS and enabling those affected by the disease to enhance their quality of life.

-Since their founding in 1948, the core support of the MS Society has been from tens of thousands of dedicated individuals, companies (like Biogen) and foundations in communities across Canada.
+Since being founded in 1948, the core support of the MSSC has been from tens of thousands of dedicated individuals, companies and foundations in communities all across Canada.

-The head office of the MS Society is located in Toronto, Ontario.
-Division offices are located in Dartmouth, Montreal, Toronto, Winnipeg, Regina, Edmonton and Vancouver.
+The head office of the MSSC is located in Toronto, with division offices located in Dartmouth, Montreal, Toronto, Winnipeg, Regina, Edmonton and Vancouver.

-The MS Society provides services to people with MS and their families and funds research to find the cause and cure for this disease.
-They have a membership of 28,000 and are the only national voluntary organization in Canada that supports both MS research and services.
+The MSSC provides services to both people with MS and their families, as well as funds research to find the cause and cure for this disease.
+They have 17,000 members and are the only national voluntary organization in Canada to support both MS research and MS services.

-The MS Society strives to provide access to accurate, current and comprehensive information in a number of formats to people with MS, their caregivers, family and friends.
+The MSSC endeavours to provide access to accurate, current and comprehensive information in a number of formats to people with MS, their caregivers, and family and friends.